well-fed-cat/well-fed-cat-jdbc-h2/README.md

 ## TODO ##

-* Add api to modify dish (`update()` method, which replaces dish object by ID with provided object)
-* Add api to modify dish public ID.
 * Add to the persistence model the way to save menu history, i.e. sequence of day-menus for each day in the past.
 We also would need a way to "accept" some menu and so to "commit" a menu into the history.
 * During generation of new menu the algorithm should take into account the saved history (probably depth can be specified).
+* Add flag to dish to exclude it from using in menus.
+* Add string tags to dish.
+Reduce probability of dishes with same tag (if used recently).
+* Add api to modify dish (`update()` method, which replaces dish object by ID with provided object)
+* Add api to modify dish public ID.
 * Maybe we need some tools to clean up the history.
-* Add flag to dish to exclude it from using in menus.
-* Create initialization of dishes DB in Rus-Translit.
-* Create initialization of dishes DB in English.
 * Add automated tests.
 * Make DB-based dishStores check schema version.